blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 So it was obvious to me that I had to compile the posts meant for the syndication feed with a more vanilla Pandoc compiler.
 However, I did want to keep the abbreviation substitution filter as that seemed to work perfectly fine.

-Because I needed to compile the posts with an entirely different Pandoc compiler, I knew that already I was duplicating some effort, although the feed only compiles the ten most recent posts so it's not too large of a sacrifice.
+Because I needed to compile the posts with an entirely different Pandoc compiler, I knew that already I was duplicating some effort.
 Knowing this, I wanted to make sure to save as much work as possible to avoid further duplicate effort.

 ### Drying Up